 Longevity

 A battery’s nominal voltage also affects its longevity.
-Operating a device outside its intended voltage range can strain the battery, leading to faster degradation and a shorter lifespan.
+Operating a device outside its intended voltage range can strain the battery, leading to faster degradation and a shorter battery lifespan.

 Safety